Land reclamation in Monaco: Le Portier

-Le Portier, also known as Portier Cove, is the main land reclamation project in Monaco as of 2020.
-The reclamation itself has been completed but the land is still undeveloped and is planned to be fully completed in 2025.
+Le Portier, also known as Portier Cove, and Mareterra by its commercial name, was officially inaugurated for use on December 4, 2024.
+The project costed € 2 billion and is grounded on eighteen 26-meter high caissons weighing 10,000 ton each.
+The land reclamation itself was completed in 2020, while the land development was finalised in 2024.

-Others

-Prince Albert II is currently planning to reclaim even more land.
-He intends to build into the Mediterranean to create a new area about 5 hectares (12.5 acres) in size.
-The new district will extend from the Fontvieille district at the western foot of the Rock of Monaco, where Monaco's palace and historic centre are situated.
-The project will cost an estimated €11 billion.
-It was suspended in 2009 due to the global financial crisis and the Prince's concerns regarding the marine environment, but the project was resumed in 2010 and was planned to be completed by 2014.
-However, as of 2021, it has yet to be finished.

 Issues

 Monaco's coastline on the Mediterranean is already a fragile and vulnerable environment.
 Any further land reclamation projects threaten to disturb or damage the coastal ecosystem.
 Monaco's leaders have approached the prospect of further land reclamation with caution and have stated that new projects would have to meet strict environmental standards to limit damage to flora and wildlife.
 Due to the concerns that land reclamation could potentially damage local marine ecosystems, Prince Albert II has insisted the entire expansion be placed on stilts, like an oil rig, in order to disturb the sea floor as little as possible.